An efficient explicit full-discrete scheme for strong approximation of stochastic Allen-Cahn equation: Introduction

 Over the last two years, several research works were reported on numerical analysis of space-time white noise driven SPDEs with cubic (polynomial) nonlinearity \cite{becker2016strong,Becker2017strong,liu2018strong,brehier2018analysis,brehier2018strong}.
 Becker and Jentzen \cite{becker2016strong} in 2016 introduced two nonlinearity-truncated Euler-type approximations for pure time discretizations of stochastic Ginzburg Landau type equations with slightly more general polynomials.
 There a strong convergence rate of order almost $\frac{1}{4} $ is identified.
-More recently when the present manuscript was almost finalized, we were aware of four other preprints \cite{Becker2017strong,brehier2018analysis,liu2018strong,brehier2018strong} submitted online, concerning with numerical approximations of similar SPDEs.
-Becker, Gess, Jentzen and Kloeden \cite{Becker2017strong} proposed new types of truncated exponential Euler space-time full discrete schemes for the same problem as in \cite{becker2016strong} and derived strong convergence rates of order almost $\frac{1}{2} $ in space and order almost $\frac{1}{4} $ in time.
-Later, Br{\'e}hier and Gouden\`ege \cite{brehier2018analysis} and Br{\'e}hier, Cui and Hong \cite{brehier2018strong} analyzed some splitting time discretization schemes and obtained convergence rates of order $\frac14$.
-Liu and Qiao \cite{liu2018strong} investigated spectral Galerkin backward implicit Euler full discretization, with strong convergence rates of order almost $\frac{1}{2} $ in space and order $\frac{1}{4} $ in time achieved.
-As clearly implied in \eqref{eq:Intro-numerical-main-result}, the spatial convergence rate coincides with those in \cite{Becker2017strong,liu2018strong}, but the convergence rate of our time-stepping scheme can be of order almost $\frac12$, twice as high as those in \cite{becker2016strong,Becker2017strong,liu2018strong,brehier2018analysis,brehier2018strong}.
-Despite getting involved with linear functionals of the noise process, the newly proposed scheme \eqref{eq:full.Tamed-AEE} is explicit, easily implementable and does not cost additional computational efforts (see comments in section \ref{sec:numerical-result} for the implementation of the linear functionals of the noise process).
+More recently when the first preprint of this work was almost finished, we were aware of four other preprints \cite{Becker2017strong,brehier2018analysis,liu2018strong,brehier2018strong} submitted to arXiv, concerning with numerical approximations of similar SPDEs.
+Becker, Gess, Jentzen and Kloeden \cite{Becker2017strong} proposed new types of truncated exponential Euler space-time fully discrete schemes for the same problem as in \cite{becker2016strong} and derived strong convergence rates of order almost $\frac{1}{2} $ in space and order almost $\frac{1}{4} $ in time.
+Later, Br{\'e}hier and Gouden\`ege \cite{brehier2018analysis} and Br{\'e}hier, Cui and Hong \cite{brehier2018strong} analyzed some splitting time discretization schemes and obtained strong convergence rates of order $\frac14$.
+Liu and Qiao \cite{liu2018strong} investigated a spectral Galerkin backward implicit Euler full discretization, with strong convergence rates of order almost $\frac{1}{2} $ in space and order $\frac{1}{4} $ in time achieved.
+As clearly implied by \eqref{eq:Intro-numerical-main-result}, the spatial convergence rate coincides with those in \cite{Becker2017strong,liu2018strong}, but the strong convergence rate of our time-stepping scheme can be of order almost $\frac12$, essentially twice as high as those in \cite{becker2016strong,Becker2017strong,liu2018strong,brehier2018analysis,brehier2018strong}.
+Despite getting involved with linear functionals of the noise process, the newly proposed scheme is explicit, easily implementable and does not cost additional computational efforts (see comments in section \ref{sec:numerical-result} for the implementation of the linear functionals of the noise process).